 Fourof the films leading actors were ballet dancers at the time of the films release.
 Moira Shearer (playing Vicky), Robert Helpmann (playing Ivan, the much respected lead dancer of the Lermontov ballet), Ludmilla Tcherina (playing Irina) and Leonide Massine (playing Grisha, the temperamental company choreographer).Each of these get their own chance to shine in various dance sequences throughout the film.

 The standout sequence in the film is the ballet of the Red Shoes.
 The sequence in its entirety lasts around fifteen minutes of screen time.
-The sequence is one of the most artistic and creepy things ever put on screen.
+The sequence is one of the most artistic and absorbing sequences ever put on screen.
 I think it captures the beauty and artistry of ballet perfectly.

-There are also several scenes in that sequence that feature bizarre and creepy images which for me bring to mind a nightmare.
+There are also several scenes in this sequence that feature bizarre and creepy images, which turn the sequence into a dark nightmare.
 I’m specifically thinking of the scene where begins Vicky hallucinating things from her own life during the performance (such as the shoemaker transforming into Lermontov and Julian), and of the shots of men turning into paper figures and slowly falling to the ground, as Vicky’s uncontrollable, red clad feet dance amongst their fallen, limp figures.
 I’ve often wondered if the fallen figures represent people in the fairytale who die, while the girl in the red shoes lives forever dancing on, and on, and on?

 It’s a dazzling sequence for sure and is a perfect blend of the art of ballet and of the art of film.
 There is also some clever camera trickery at work in it for the moment Vicky jumps into the red shoes and they lace themselves up.
 This shot still impresses when viewed today.